Tessa-777/ocr-pdf-transcribe/README.md

 ## Usage

 1. **The Archive**: Enter a YouTube URL, select language and model size, then click "Transcribe"
-2. **The Digitizer**: Upload a PDF and click "Process PDF" to make it searchable
+2. **The Digitizer**:
+   - Upload multiple PDF or image files for batch processing
+   - Files are processed sequentially and saved as they complete
+   - Download processed files individually
-3. **The Auto-Marker**: Upload a PDF or image, select a page (if PDF), preview, then generate the memo
+3. **The Auto-Marker**:
+   - Upload a PDF or image, select pages (if PDF), preview, then generate the memo
+   - Use the chat interface to correct AI assumptions about page references
+   - Regenerate memos with corrections applied

 ## Notes

 - All temporary files are stored in `temp_files/` folder and cleaned on startup
-- The application runs completely offline (except for YouTube downloads)
+- The application runs completely offline (except for YouTube downloads and Gemini API calls)
 - Bandwidth-efficient: only downloads audio, not video
-- Make sure Ollama is running before using the Auto-Marker tool
+- API key is stored securely: environment variables are preferred over manual entry
+- Batch OCR processing saves files as they complete (abort-safe)

 ## Troubleshooting

 - **Tesseract not found**: Install Tesseract and ensure it's in your system PATH
-- **Ollama connection error**: Make sure `ollama serve` is running
+- **Gemini API key not working**:
+  - Check that your API key is set correctly (environment variable or .env file)
+  - Verify the key is valid at [Google AI Studio](https://makersuite.google.com/app/apikey)
+  - Check the sidebar for connection status
 - **FFmpeg errors**: Install FFmpeg and ensure it's in your system PATH
 - **Model download issues**: Some models may need to be downloaded on first use
+- **Batch OCR processing stopped**: Completed files are saved, you can download them even if processing was interrupted